Dilatometry: measuring the thermal expansion and transitions of your materials

 Glass, vitreous materials and ceramics

-Inks, glues, resins and coatings
+Inks, adhesives, resins and coatings

 Polymers and elastomers

-Packaging films, multi-layer or thermoformable
+Packaging films, multilayer or thermoformable

 Main industrial applications